hzi-bifo/seq2geno/README.md

     sample03	/transcription/reads/sample03.rna.fastq.gz
     ```

+    - assemblies: the list of precomputed assemblies data. (string of filename)

+    It should be a two-column list, where the first column includes all samples and the second column lists the __genome sequence files__.
+For the samples that are included in the reads list but not in this assemblies list, Seq2Geno will compute the *de novo* assemblies for them.
+The first line of the list is the first sample.
+    ```
+    sample01	/denovo/assemblies/sample01.fa
+    sample02	/denovo/assemblies/sample02.fa
+    sample03	/denovo/assemblies/sample03.fa
+    ```

     - phe_table: the phenotype table (string of filename)

     The table is tab-separated.
 For n samples with m phenotypes, the table is (n+1)-by-(m+1) as shown below.
 The first column should be sample names.
 The header line should includes names of phenotypes.
 Missing values are acceptable.